 There are three main levels of higher education:

-- A Degree typically last three or four year, full-time and allow students to enter graduate professions;
+- A Degree typically lasts three or four year, full-time and allow students to enter graduate professions;

 - A foundation degree is an employment related higher education qualification, which takes two years full-time;